awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/RDF.md

 LIMIT 100
 ```

 The following query accesses the query-based table to retrieve 100 routes.
+You can run this against either route_rdf or route_rdf_pfx tables.

 ```
 select * from "graph-database-rdf"."route_rdf"
 LIMIT 100
 ```

 The following query accesses the query-based table to retrieve routes from YOW airport.
+You can run this against either route_rdf or route_rdf_pfx tables.

 ```
-select * from "graph-database-rdf"."route_rdf"
+select * from "graph-database-rdf"."route_rdf".
 where incode='YOW'
 ```